 At least one course from each of the following four areas must be taken.
 A course cannot be double counted to meet more than one thematic area requirement.

 LGBTQ and Sexuality Studies in Health.
 These courses focus on sexual minority health and the contributions of feminist scholarship and queer theory as applied to the development of sexual identities, understandings of sexual health, and the experiences of LGBTQ people with healthcare delivery, health related policies, and social justice movements, as well as the history of sexuality more generally.

 Critical Race and Ethnic Studies in Gender and Health.
 These courses will rely on a feminist perspective to examine how the intersections of gender, race, and ethnicity (and other salient categories of identity) impact health-related issues (e.g., conceptualizations of disease and well-being, social disparities in health and healthcare seeking, relations between healthcare providers and patients) with a primary focus on the United States.

 Gender and Health in Bioscience.
 These courses present students with knowledge about basic biological processes, pertaining to healthy developmental periods, life transitions, or particular illnesses, in combination with critical feminist examinations about the process of conducting research in the biological sciences and the applications and societal impact of such work.

 Gender and Health in Global, Transnational, or Historical Perspectives.
 In this thematic area, one set of courses offers a comparative cross-cultural perspective on health-related phenomena by relying upon feminist theories and global feminisms to place topics of study in a global, transnational context.
 Another set of courses provides students with the comparative vision promoted through in-depth understanding of the rich and complex historical background of many current health-related issues.

 4. Senior Capstone.
-WS 440 (must be taken in residence).
+Womenstd 440 (must be taken in residence).
 Normally elected the last winter term the student is in residence.